t-nicole13/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Objective
-Perform an analysis of the employees to determine who is eligible for retirement at Pewlett-Hackard.
-Create a new mentoring program where experienced employees will mentor newly hired people.
+Use PostgreSQL to perform an analysis of the employees to determine who is eligible for retirement at Pewlett-Hackard.
+My goal is to use the results to decide if a new mentoring program where experienced employees mentor newly hired people will be useful.

 ### Analysis:
     - Task 1: Create an Entity Relationship Diagram (ERD) to map our data (csv files) and use the ERD to create tables for each CSV file in pgAdmin.